Performing Real-time Change Data Capture with MySQL¶

 INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions_pol : LogStream : Event{timestamp=1564386179998, data=[220.0], isExpired=false} INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions_pol : LogStream : Event{timestamp=1564386180004, data=[320.0], isExpired=false}

-has replayed the last two messages.
+Note that the CDC source has replayed the last two messages.
 This indicates that the sweet production run count is correctly restored.